Lagan Canal: History

 The River Lagan at Moira is only 10 km from Lough Neagh, the largest inland lake in Britain and Ireland, and the terrain between the two is relatively flat.
 In 1637, the first suggestions that a navigable link could be constructed were made, but no action was taken at the time.
 Following the discovery of coal deposits in east Tyrone, which resulted in the construction of the Newry Canal, there was renewed interest, and in 1741 Arthur Dobbs, the Surveyor General, surveyed the route.
-Another twelve years elapsed before a petition was presented to the Irish House of Commons, which resulted in an act of Parliament (27 Geo.
+Another twelve years elapsed before a petition was presented to the Irish House of Commons, which resulted in an act of Parliament, the Lagan Navigation Act 1753 (27 Geo.
 2. c.
-3 (I)) being passed on 24 October 1753 to authorise the work.
+3 (I)), being passed on 24 October 1753 to authorise the work.
 The engineer Acheson Johnston estimated that making the River Lagan navigable to Moira and then building a navigable cut to Lough Neagh would cost £20,000.
 Since 1729, all such work was managed by the Commissioners of Inland Navigation for Ireland, but the funds at their disposal were limited.
 The canal was therefore funded by imposing an extra tax on alcohol sold in the districts through which the canal would pass, which amounted to one penny per gallon on ale and fourpence on spirits.
 The tax would last for eleven years from 1753, and on this basis, work began in 1756.

 The engineer overseeing the project was Thomas Omer, and some 6 mi of river had been made navigable within the first year.
 The work included new cuts to remove meandering sections of the river, four locks, the removal of shoals, and the construction of a towpath.
 The Irish Parliament gave additional grants of £4,000 towards the project in 1759 and 1761, and the navigation was completed as far as Lisburn in 1763.
 A formal opening took place in September, when the Lord Hertford, a 60-ton lighter, loaded with 45 tons of coal and timber, made the journey from Belfast to Lisburn.
 A small additional section to Sprucefield had been completed by 1765, but work then stopped.
 Around £40,000 had been spent on the project, but it was evident that using the river was not ideal, as it was subject to flooding in winter, and there was a linen bleaching industry along its course, who objected to the navigation commissioners having control of the flow of the river.